“In the name of God, the Most Compassionate, the Most Merciful” (بسملة basmala of the Qu’ran)

 - FROM REACTION TO CONTEMPLATION

 Our reactions to the events of daily life come from a mixture of emotions.
 Recognising there are times when these responses are due to feelings of irritation, impatience, self-righteousness, hatred or anger, Companions seek to avoid hasty reactions that do not allow time to offer a considered response.
-They seek to nurture stillness and silence in their heart where they encounter God the all-merciful, the compassionate, so that their responses may come from a place of compassion.
+They seek to nurture stillness and silence in their heart where they encounter God the all-merciful, the compassionate, so that their responses may come from that place.
 And when they are not guided by that virtue they will acknowledge their fault and ask for mercy.

 ‘Put away from you all bitterness and wrath and anger and wrangling and slander, together with all malice, and be kind to one another, tenderhearted, forgiving one another, as God in Christ has forgiven you.’
 (Eph.
 4:31/32)